Mary Jo Turk, PhD

-Dr. Turk received her B.S. in Chemistry from John Carroll University, and her Ph.D. from Purdue University.
-Dr. Turk was a postoctoral research fellow in the Laboratory of Tumor Immunology at Memorial Sloan-Kettering Cancer Center.
-She joined the department of Microbiology and Immunology, as well as the Norris Cotton Cancer Center, as a faculty member, in October of 2004.
+Dr. Turk received her B.S. from John Carroll University, and her Ph.D. from Purdue University.
+She conducted postdoctoral work at the Memorial Sloan-Kettering Cancer Center.
+Dr. Turk joined the faculty of Dartmouth in 2004.

 Molecular and Cellular Biology Graduate Programs